The ketogenic diet is a way of eating that is very low in dietary carbohydrate.

 As part of this research, some work---particularly in regard to certain types of brain tumor---could be promising.

-However, to say that "keto cures cancer" is not supported by any high-level science.
+However, to say that "keto cures cancer" is not supported by any high-level studies.

-Could it possibly play a role as an adjunct therapy for some cancers?
+Could a ketogenic diet possibly play a role as an adjunct therapy for some cancers?

 Sure, but evidence-wise more research is needed, and blanket claims that it "cures cancer" are going too far.

 Key Point: Can ketogenic diets play a potential role in treating cancer?
 Maybe, but more research is necessary.
 Stronger claims are hard to support at this time.